Posted December 15, 2015

 2) Do fun workouts

 Other people love rock climbing or hiking.
 Others get really into the classes they take.
 If you think you hate all forms of exercise, then keep experimenting until you prove yourself wrong.
+Worst case scenario: use the treadmill, but get an iPad, sign up for Netflix and turn hitting the gym into an excuse to watch the next episode of your favorite program.

 3) Schedule your time

 If you tell yourself you’re going to work out for half an hour “at some point,” tomorrow, you probably won’t.
 No one has enough time to do what they’re already doing everyday, let alone squeeze in another 30-minute activity.
 And we all know that exercising for half an hour takes a lot more than 30 minutes.
-You need to drive to the gym, change, workout, shower, change again, drive back to where you were and then collapse on the couch and complain about how sore you are for the next 20 minutes.
+You need to drive to the gym, change, work out, shower, change again, drive back to where you were and then collapse on the couch and complain about how sore you are for the next 20 minutes.
 No?
 That’s just me?
 Fine.
 But the point is, you can’t just assume that tomorrow you’ll magically find that half hour somewhere in your day.
 You need to actually plan when you’ll do it.

 So write out a schedule.
 For example, write on a sheet of paper: 7:00-8:00, wake up, eat breakfast, shower.
 8-9, commute to work.
 9-5, work.
 5-6, go to the gym and workout.
 6-9, watch Jessica Jones on Netflix.
 Then, as you go through the day, cross off each thing you have scheduled.
 By the time you get to your “go to the gym and workout” slot, it’ll be automatic to just keep following the schedule you have written.